-9.4 ECC Keysizes
+9.5 ECC Keysizes

 With ECC if you try and sign a hash that is bigger than your ECC key you can run into problems.
 The math will still work and in effect the signature will still work.
 With ECC keys the strength of the signature is limited by the size of the hash or the size of they key, whichever is smaller.
-For example, if you sign with SHA256 and a ECC-160 key in effect you have 160-bits of security (e.g. as if you signed with SHA-1).
+For example, if you sign with SHA256 and an ECC-192 key in effect you have 192-bits of security.